rjkviegas/skills-workshops/week-1/rectangle_kata/README.md

 # Rectangle kata

+* You'll work in a pair with the person next to you.

-* Get into pairs and spend an hour writing Ruby code that fulfils the specification below.
+* You'll spend an hour writing Ruby code that fulfils the specification below.

-* Don't forget to write tests!
-* If you have time, refactor your code.
+* You'll use the driver/navigator pairing approach (see below).

+* You'll swap driver/navigator every 10 minutes.
+You'll also reflect and adjust for two minutes (see below).

-* After an hour, volunteer pairs will put their code on the projector and we'll code review it as a group.
+* After the hour, volunteer pairs will put their code on the projector and we'll code review it as a group.

+## Do some work, reflect, adjust

+In order to improve your processes, you can use a simple cycle:

+1. Do some work.
+Work on something for a while.
+(In this case, develop code.)

+2. Reflect.
+Pause and and think about what could be improved.

+3. Adjust.
+Change a part of your process that could be improved.

+4. Return to 1.

+We'll practice this approach in this session.
+Every 10 minutes, you'll reflect and adjust your process.

 ## Specification